liferay-search/liferay-docs/en/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app/01-marketplace-app-metadata-guidelines.markdown

 				specifying version constraints in your
 				liferay-plugin-package.properties file (e.g.,
 				"liferay-versions=7.2.1+, 7.2.20+").
-This ensures that the app continues to be deployable to future @product@ versions within a minor release.
+This ensures that the app continues to be deployable to future @sharepoint@ versions within a minor release.
 If, in the future, you discover your app does NOT work with a particular version, you can modify the list to exclude that version.